European qualifying for the 2016 FIFA Futsal World Cup comprises two group stages and a play-off round.

-Europe has been allocated seven berths in the expanded 24-team finals in Thailand from 2 to 18 November 2012.
+Europe has been allocated seven berths in the 24-team finals in Colombia from 10 September to 1 October 2016

 Qualifying will be in three stages:

-The 20 lowest-ranked entrants compete in the preliminary round, consisting of five four-team groups from which the winners and best runners-up progress.
-They join the remaining sides in the main round, consisting of seven four-team mini-tournaments.
-The top two in each progress to the two-legged play-offs, which will decide Europe's qualifiers.
+The lowest-ranked entrants compete in the preliminary round.
+The six group wuinners then progress to join the remaining 22 sides in the main round, consisting of seven four-team mini-tournaments.
+The top two in each progress to the two-legged play-offs, which will decide Europe's seven qualifiers.